infomongo/infomongo.github.io/ux-design/map-pins.md

 An interaction detail used on local search sites.

 Most local search sites show a list of locations and a map.
 Each location is marked with a pin on the map.
 Frequently, the pins are pretty close together.
-The locations may be fairly close, or the map is at zoom level where they overlap.
+The locations may be fairly close, or the map is zoomed out enough that they overlap.

 **This makes clicking on a map pin more difficult.**

 It’s pretty common to show a 'balloon' with additional information when you click on a pin.
 But when they overlap, it can be difficult to target the pin you want.
-Often have have to zoom way in to click the right pin.
+Often you have have to zoom way in to click the right pin.

 To avoid this, instead of showing the normal balloon, show a menu that lists the locations.